Plug-in electric vehicles in Norway: 2017

 A record monthly market share for the plug-in electric passenger segment was achieved in January 2017 with 37.5% of new car sales; the plug-in hybrid segment had a 20.0% market share of new passenger cars, while the all-electric car segment had 17.5%.
-In January 2017 the electrified segment for the first time ever surpassed combined sales of cars with a diesel or gasoline engine.
+In January 2017 the electrified segment for the first time ever surpassed combined sales of cars with a diesel or petrol engine.
 Sales of plug-in hybrids, all-electric cars and conventional hybrids achieved a market share of 51.4% of new car sales that month.
 Another market share record was set in December 2017, when the combined plug-in segment achieved 50% of new registrations, 27.6% for all-electric cars and 22.4% for plug-in hybrids.
 When conventional hybrids are accounted for, the electrified segment achieved a record 58.4% of new car registrations that month.

 A total of 71,737 plug-in electric vehicles were registered in Norway in 2017, consisting of 33,025 new electric cars, 8,558 used imported all-electric cars, 29,236 new plug-in hybrid cars, 742 new all-electric vans, and 176 used imported all-electric vans.
 Additionally, 55 new zero emissions hydrogen cars were registered in 2017.
 The all-electric segment market share was 20.8% and the plug-in hybrid car segment was 18.4%, for a combined market share of 39.2% of new passenger cars registered in 2017.
-Adding conventional hybrids, the electrified segment for the first time ever in any country surpassed annual registrations of cars only powered by gasoline or diesel, with a market share of 52.1% of new cars registrations in 2017.
+Adding conventional hybrids, the electrified segment for the first time ever in any country surpassed annual registrations of cars only powered by [petrol] or diesel, with a market share of 52.1% of new cars registrations in 2017.

 The Volkswagen e-Golf was the best-selling plug-in electric car with 6,639 new units registered, followed by the BMW i3 with 5,035 (plus one unit with range-extender), and the Tesla Model X with 4,748 units.
 The Mitsubishi Outlander P-HEV ended 2017 with 4,067 new units registered, and rises to around 6,500 when used imports are accounted for.
 These sales results allow the Outlander P-HEV to rank as the top selling plug-in hybrid in 2017, and the Norwegian segment's top selling model for four years running (2014–2017).
 It is the all-time top selling PHEV with 13,566 new units sold as of December 2017.